 Creatine Monohydrate 101: What It Is and How to Use It

-A plain-English guide to creatine monohydrate: what it does, the research behind strength and lean-mass support, how to dose and mix it, and the myths worth ignoring.
+A plain-English guide to creatine monohydrate: what it does, the research behind strength and lean-mass support, how to dose and mix it, and the myths you can stop worrying about.

 What Is Creatine Monohydrate?

-Creatine monohydrate is one of the most studied supplement ingredients on the planet, and for good reason.
-Creatine is a compound your body already makes from amino acids, and it is stored mostly in your skeletal muscle, where it plays a central role in producing energy during short, intense effort.
-You also get small amounts from foods like red meat and fish, but the doses used in research are higher than most diets provide.
+Creatine monohydrate is one of the most heavily studied supplement ingredients there is, and that reputation is earned.
+Creatine itself is a compound your body already makes from amino acids, stored mostly in skeletal muscle, where it's central to producing energy during short, intense effort.
+You pick up small amounts from foods like red meat and fish too, but the doses used in research run higher than most diets ever supply.

-Chemically, creatine monohydrate is simply a creatine molecule bound to a single molecule of water.
-That basic form is the one that has been used in the overwhelming majority of human studies, which is why it remains the reference standard against which newer, pricier forms are measured.
-When people talk about the benefits of "creatine," they are almost always talking about creatine monohydrate.
+Chemically, creatine monohydrate is just a creatine molecule attached to a single molecule of water.
+That plain form is the one used in the overwhelming majority of human studies, which is why it stays the benchmark every newer, pricier form gets measured against.
+When people talk about the benefits of "creatine," they're almost always talking about creatine monohydrate whether they realize it or not.

-Inside the muscle, creatine helps regenerate ATP, the molecule your cells use for quick bursts of energy.
-By supporting your phosphocreatine stores, creatine monohydrate is involved in the energy system you rely on during heavy lifts, sprints, and other brief, high-output movements.
-It is a foundational tool for anyone training for strength or muscle, which is why we built our muscle-support creatine around this single, proven form.
+Inside the muscle, creatine helps regenerate ATP, the molecule your cells burn for quick bursts of energy.
+By supporting your phosphocreatine stores, creatine monohydrate is part of the energy system you lean on during heavy lifts, sprints, and other brief, high-output efforts.
+It's a foundational tool for anyone training for strength or muscle, and it's the reason we built our muscle-support creatine around this single, proven form.

 Shop: Muscle Support Creatine